youjibiying/GTOT-Tuning/README.md

 ## Dataset download
 All the necessary data files can be downloaded from the following links.

-For the chemistry dataset, download from [chem data](http://snap.stanford.edu/gnn-pretrain/data/chem_dataset.zip) (2.5GB), unzip it, and put it under `chem/dataset`.
+For the chemistry dataset, download from [http://snap.stanford.edu/gnn-pretrain/data/chem_dataset.zip](http://snap.stanford.edu/gnn-pretrain/data/chem_dataset.zip) (2.5GB), unzip it, and put it under `chem/dataset`.

 ## Train and test